marcmylemans/marcmylemans.github.io/_posts/2024-11-21-T-Shirt-Collection.md

 categories: [Shop, Apparel]
 ---

 Welcome to the official Mylemans Online T-Shirt Collection!
 Each design is crafted with tech enthusiasts in mind, combining humor, inspiration, and style.
 Perfect for anyone passionate about coding, data, and IT.
-Explore our collection below!
+Explore our collection and take advantage of our **special promotions** below!

+---

+## Limited-Time Promotions 🎉
+1. **Buy 4 Classic T-Shirts, Get 1 Free!** Add any 4 Classic Fit T-shirts to your cart, and we’ll automatically add a 5th shirt for free.
+2. **Free Mug on Orders Over $75!** Just add a mug to your cart and spend $75 or more – your free mug discount will apply automatically at checkout!

+---

+### Quality Update
+I’m thrilled to announce that I’ve received the samples of our **Classic T-shirts and Mugs**, and I couldn’t be happier with the quality!
+Each shirt is soft, durable, and designed with care, while the mugs are sturdy and perfect for your daily coffee fix.

+**Note:** The desk mats are currently stuck in customs, and due to shipping delays and unexpected fees, I may remove them from the shop for now.
+However, I’m actively seeking a reliable supplier and hope to bring them back soon.
+Thank you for your patience!

+---

+## Featured T-Shirt Collection

 ---